Alkl58/NotEnoughAV1Encodes/README.md

 # NotEnoughAV1Encodes

-### NEAV1E is a GUI for AV1 encoders - aomenc, rav1e, svt-av1 & vp9.
+### NEAV1E is a Windows GUI for AV1 encoders - aomenc, rav1e, svt-av1 & vp9.

+#### Check out the Linux PyQt5 port: [NotEnoughAV1Encodes-Qt](https://github.com/Alkl58/NotEnoughAV1Encodes-Qt)

 It is a tool to make encoding faster and easier for AV1 encoders.